US STOCKS-Wall Street sinks to 1-month low on trade, growth fears

 By Amy Caren Daniel

-Aug 2 (Reuters) - U.S. stocks tumbled to one month lows on Friday after a sharp escalation in U.S.-China trade tensions and a tepid July jobs report renewed fears of slowing economic growth and also raised bets of further interest rate cuts this year.
+Aug 2 (Reuters) - U.S. stocks tumbled to a one-month low on Friday after a sharp escalation in U.S.-China trade tensions and a tepid July jobs report renewed fears of slowing economic growth and raised bets of further interest rate cuts this year.

-President Donald Trump’s threat on Thursday to slap a 10% tariff on $300 billion of Chinese imports from next month rattled global markets and drove investors to safe-havens like U.S. Treasuries and the Japanese yen.
+President Donald Trump on Thursday threatened to slap a 10% tariff on $300 billion of Chinese imports from next month, sending global markets tumbling and investors fleeing to safe-havens like U.S. Treasuries and the Japanese yen.

 China on Friday said it would not be blackmailed and warned of retaliation.